Tips for New Puppy Parents

 Sure, all new puppy parents need lots of supplies like toys, cushy beds, puppy chow, and food and water bowls, but today, we’re going to prepare you for dog parenthood with one of the most valuable things on the market: knowledge!
-Here are some of our top tips for new puppy parents.
+Here are some of our top tips and advice for new puppy parents.

 Start housebreaking your puppy right away